thacherT1D/webdevstuff/Datastores/PostgreSQL_Joins.desc.md

 1. Explain what join statements are in the context of SQL.
 1. Learn to alias your tables in SQL statements.
-1. Learn to make inner, outer, right, left, and cross join statements.
+1. Learn to make inner, right, and left join statements.
 1. Build multi-line SQL statements.
 1. Be able to chain multiple SQL statements together.